-England to introduce single-use plastics ban by October 2023
+England introduces single-use plastics ban from 1st October 2023

 The government response was published on the 14th January 2023 and revealed that 95% of respondents to their initial consultation were in favour of the ban.